 We have a low threshold for culling females from the breeding group if they fail to fulfil any of our criteria on fertility and feet, temperament and teats.
 They must produce a live calf every year, without assistance, from this 6 week joining window.
 If they fail, they are culled or become recipients in our ET program.

-The soft, alluvial soils of Burke’s Creek are tough on feet.
-If feet hold up well in our conditions, they should hold up well anywhere so poor feet are not tolerated.
 Our heifers undergo an independent structural assessment as yearlings which allows us to cull any potential problems before they are joined for the first time at 14 months.